 Project Safety Net is a collaborative community network held together by a common interest of fostering youth well-being in Palo Alto.
 Our mission is to develop and implement a community-based mental health plan that includes education, prevention and intervention strategies that together provide a “safety net” for youth in Palo Alto, and defines our community’s teen suicide prevention efforts.

-At a recent community forum, the City of Palo Alto, a Project Safety Net collaborative partner, provided information, visuals, diagrams and answered questions from the community on the efforts to limit access to the tracks.
+- Means Restriction: Learn about the City of Palo Alto’s “means restriction” efforts to limit access to the railroad tracks.
 Research has shown that “means restriction” is an important part of a comprehensive approach to suicide prevention.
 The safety improvements are being done in conjunction with Caltrain.
 Safety improvements include fence installation and enhancements, vegetation and brush removal, and the piloting of an intrusion camera detection system.
 Read the latest research study from the Mineta Transportation Institute that reviewed current efforts of commuter railroads to reduce or prevent suicide on railways and discussed preventative activities affecting rail related suicides.

 by Adam Strassberg, M.D.
 (Guest Opinion: Keep Calm and Parent On)